Lato-org/lato/README.md

 # Lato
-Rails engine to manage lato projects.
+Basic engine for all Lato projects.

 ## Usage
 How to use my plugin.